christophbittig/azure-docs.de-de/articles/synapse-analytics/cicd/continuous-integration-delivery.md

             branches: [ publish_branch ]
     jobs:
         release:
-            # You can also use the self-hosted runners
+            # You also can use the self-hosted runners.
             runs-on: windows-latest
             steps:
-            # Checks-out your repository under $GITHUB_WORKSPACE, so your job can access it
+            # Checks out your repository under $GITHUB_WORKSPACE, so your job can access it.
             - uses: actions/checkout@v2
             - uses: azure/synapse-workspace-deployment@release-1.0
             with: